Fikret Amirov: Style

 His pieces was built on folk traditions of Azerbaijan and Middle East.
 However, the folkloric elements can be identified in them whether they are Azerbaijani or Arabic, as in the case of his ballet “Arabian Nights,” his “Concerto on an Arabian Theme for the Piano and Orchestra” (together with Elmira Nazirova) and “The Song of the Blind Arab”.
 As the composer used to do a lot of research before starting his pieces, strong folkloric elements can be observed in his compositions.
 For example, prior to composing his ballet "Arabian Nights," he visited several Arabic countries-Iraq, Yemen and Egypt-and brought back tapes and records.
 His orchestral suites, based on the style of Azerbaijan Mugams often contain melodies that are reminiscent of Rimsky-Korsakov, Khachaturian and Turkish music.
-One of his early success outside the USSR was Kyurd Ovsharï suite conducted by Leopold Stokowski.
+One of his early success outside the USSR was Kurd Ovshari suite conducted by Leopold Stokowski.

 Compositions

 Fikret Amirov composed the number of works including: